 Infection Prevention and Control Canada (IPAC Canada) represents a Canada-wide membership of Infection Control Professionals (ICPs) who are at the forefront of a losing battle against antimicrobial resistance (AMR).
 "Resistance occurs when microorganisms such as bacteria, viruses, fungi and parasites change in ways that render the medications used to cure the infections they cause ineffective."
 AMR killed a considerable 700,000 people worldwide in 2014, and it has been estimated that AMR could kill as many as 10 million people per year by 2050.
-As a developed country, our advanced healthcare system presents great benefits, but also expands the potential for exposure to antibiotic-resistant organisms (AROs).
+As a developed country, Canada's advanced healthcare system presents great benefits, but also expands the potential for exposure to antibiotic-resistant organisms (AROs).
 Canada, in particular, could be at a greater risk for AMR deaths due to the fact that our population is aging.

 This fate is not inevitable.
-Health professionals are doing all they can to prevent the spread of AROs and the proliferation of AMR in Canada, but the systems in place to assist them are outdated and underfunded.
-Our healthcare system is a point of pride for Canadians; however, the prominence of infections with antibiotic resistant organisms (AROs), or superbugs, occupy growing space in the public consciousness.
+Health professionals are doing all they can to prevent the spread of Antibiotic Resistant Organisms (AROs) and the proliferation of AMR in Canada, but the systems in place to assist them are outdated and underfunded.
+Our healthcare system is a point of pride for Canadians; however, the prominence of infections with AROs has the potential to undermine the effectiveness of this world class system.
+The climate emergency will only exacerbate this concern.